moskytw/uniout/README.rst

 Uniout
 ======

-Print the object representation in readable unicode char instead of the code of char.
+It makes Python print the object representation in readable chars instead of the escaped string.

 Usage
 -----